glenl/gearbox-docs/docs/nodes/bevel-gear.rst

 Multiple bevel gear sets
 ------------------------

-Multiple bevel gears in a configuration but care must be taken.
+Multiple bevel gears can be employed in more complex configurations.
 As with spur gears the module must be identical, however, changing the number of teeth in a bevel gear set will alter the pitch cone apex.
-Probably the best approach is to use only the gear geometry from a single node.
+Probably the best approach is to use only the gear geometry from a single **Bevel Gear Set** node as shown below.

 .. figure:: /images/eg-bevel_16_32_32.png
    :width: 800